Home Floaters Watery Eyes One-sided symptoms Eyelids Tools Books About Clinic Videos

-The twitching that everyone experiences
+The twitching that almost everyone experiences at some point

 At some point, almost everyone notices their eyelid rippling or flickering on its own.
 It usually affects the lower lid of one eye, though the upper lid is not immune.
 The sensation can be felt but is often so subtle that nobody else can see it.
 Occasionally it is visible as a fine, rapid movement of the lid margin.